kewisch/web-extensions/charter.md

 ### Chair Selection

+Additional [Chairs](#chairs) may be appointed by unanimous consent of the then-current Chairs.

-Participants in this group choose their Chair(s) and can replace their Chair(s) at any time using whatever means they prefer.
-However, if 5 participants, no two from the same organisation, call for an election, the group must use the following process to replace any current Chair(s) with a new Chair, consulting the Community Development Lead on election operations (e.g., voting infrastructure and using [RFC 2777](https://tools.ietf.org/html/rfc2777)).
+If 5 participants, no two from the same organisation, call for an election, the group must use the following process to replace all of the Chairs with a new Chair, consulting the Community Development Lead on election operations (e.g., voting infrastructure and using [RFC 2777](https://tools.ietf.org/html/rfc2777)).

   * Participants announce their candidacies.
 Participants have 14 days